Click here to download a PDF of the map

 ELEVATION START/HIGH/GAIN: 10,730’/10,730’/-2,637’

 GETTING HERE: Upper TH w/parking located on Hwy 103 above Echo Mtn Ski Resort.
 Lower TH on Steve Canyon Rd, parking/shuttle/loading 1 mi away at bottom of Little Bear Creek Rd at Soda Creek Rd intersection.
 ABOUT: Rocky, fairly technical single track with a consistent, steep grade favored by downhill mtn bikers.
 Mountain bikes may shuttle the 10 mi from the lower parking area up Little Bear Creek Rd to Echo Mtn Ski Area, ride up the shuttle route, or ride up Soda Creek Rd and take Steve Canyon Rd to the lower TH where you will be faced with a steep climb to the top.
 Users are encouraged to remain on the trail and respect private property as the path threads within USFS land near private property on the lower section.
+Please note that Lost Mine Ln is a private road and no longer part of the trail, users are advised to stay on Warren Gulch road until the trail is re-aligned.

 34. Scott Lancaster Memorial Trail (Clear Creek Greenway Segment)